jjzhdy/bdsp-core.github.io/_pages/research.md

 # Research

-Our overarching goal is XXX.
+Our overarching goal is replace doctors with robots.
 To do so, we YYY.

 Our goal is to XYZ.